-Introduction to descriptive and inferential statistics and applications in social and behavioral science research, performance of statistical exercises by interactive computer.
-Emphasis upon knowledge of which statistical tests to use and how to interpret results.
+Introduction to descriptive and inferential statistics and applications in sociological research; performance of statistical exercises by interactive computer.
+Emphasis on selection of appropriate statistical methods and proper interpretation.

 Introduction to conducting original sociological research with a focus on techniques used to collect and analyze quantitative and qualitative data.
 Students learn how to apply these methods given research ideas and practice implementing various methods.

 Letter grade only (A-F)